 Then, the Princess shrugged.

-"Maybe it's about time I take Cecylia's advice to heart then: better Kaede than a real mistress, with webs of ambition strung all over."
+"Maybe it's about time I take Cecylia's advice to heart then: better Kaede than a real mistress, with webs of ambition strung all over.

-"That won't make you happy though," the smaller girl surmised.
+"None of that will make you happy though," the smaller girl surmised.

 "No... but that's why I need my idea to work: so my judgment can control my emotions, and not for my emotions to rule me."